Red Light Therapy: What It Is, How It Works, and Why So Many People Swear by It

 6. Faster Wound Healing

-One of the earliest uses of PBM was in clinical settings for wound healing.
+One of the initial applications of PBM was in clinical environments for wound healing.

 Cell proliferation